Heisenberg-Limited Quantum Hamiltonian Learning via Randomly Spread Product-States: Fitted Fisher-Scaling Exponents for Spread-State Ensemble Sizes

-In this appendix, we provide the full set of fitted exponents \(\beta \pm \delta\beta\) for each Hamiltonian family and ensemble size used in Figure~\ref{fig:scaling_state_spreading}.
-The exponents were obtained by fitting the reconstruction error \(\varepsilon\) to a power-law decay \(\varepsilon \propto T_{\rm tot}^{-\beta}\), where \(T_{\rm tot}\) denotes the total experiment time and \(\beta\) characterizes the scaling behaviour with increasing spread-state ensemble size \(R\).
+In this appendix, we provide the fitted Fisher-scaling exponents \(p \pm \delta p\) for each Hamiltonian family and spread-state ensemble size used in Fig.~\ref{fig:fisher_diagnostic}(b).
+The exponents were obtained by fitting the Fisher trace to the power law